dougsillars/3dio-website/src/docs/api/1/modify.md

 ## collisionObject

-This API calculates a collision mesh, that is a more accurate shape for most models then a primitive mesh such as a collision box, sphere or capsule.
+This API calculates more accurate collision mesh for complex models then a commonly used primitive such as a collision box, sphere or capsule.
 A collision mesh is a low-polygonal, convex model used for physics calculation.
 It is invisible and extremely low-detail compared to the visible model.
 Compared to using the high-polygonal model, the physics performance is improved greatly in the simulation and the lack of precision will not be noticed.

 | Parameter | Type | Required? | Description |